Construction of new type of CNOT gate using cross-resonance pulse in the transmon-PPQ system

-Although transmons have a longer decoherence time than charge qubits, a quantum computer based on a transmon cannot execute practical large-scale quantum algorithms.
-This is because the depths of these algorithms require more time than the time required for the transmon to preserve coherent quantum states.
-For example, relaxation, in which a Cooper pair in the superconducting island is lost, and dephasing errors, in which the phase information of the Cooper pair vanishes, belong to these decoherences.
-To improve the performance of transmon-based quantum processor, one can employ different type of superconductor to build the processor\cite{Place21,Wang22}.
-Moreover, designing the architecture of a transmon-based processor\cite{Kang24} is necessary to construct a superconducting logical qubit, which has a longer coherence time than a single physical qubit\cite{Kim23, Acharya24}.

-The Josephson junction (JJ) is the most important superconducting device in the CPB dynamics.
-It consists of two parts of the superconductor which are separated by a thin insulating layer.
-The JJ acts as a capacitor owing to the separated structure and as a nonlinear inductor owing to the tunneling effect of the Cooper pair.
-These characteristics indicate that the number of extra Cooper pairs on the island of the CPB can constitute the quantum state of the CPB itself.
-Only a single Cooper pair penetrates the JJ in the CPB.
-This suggests that the quantum state of the CPB can be easily controlled, although it is vulnerable to decoherence sources.
+Despite these advances, transmon-based quantum computers still struggle to execute large-scale quantum algorithms.
+One of the factors that greatly affects the performance of these quantum processors is gate fidelity.
+Gate fidelity is reduced due to incoherent errors such as relaxation and dephasing, as well as coherent errors based on the structural limitations of the quantum processor.
+To overcome these challenges, researchers have explored using alternative superconducting materials\cite{Place21,Wang22} and optimizing processor architecture\cite{Kang24} to build logical qubits\cite{Kim23,Acharya24}.

-In addition, a parity-protected superconducting qubit (PPQ) that allows a pair of Cooper pairs to tunnel to a superconducting island has been proposed\cite{Larsen20,Smith20}.
-The main idea of parity-protection is a controllable potential well, in which external voltage\cite{Larsen20} or magnetic flux\cite{Smith20} switches the shape of the potential well between the single-well and double-well phase.
-In double-well phase, the charge states in the same well has the same parity and transition between states in the other well is highly suppressed.
-Thus, the PPQ is a superconducting qubit that preserves the parity of the island.
-Due to the characteristics, the relaxation time of PPQ is much longer than that of the transmon\cite{Larsen20,Smith20}.
-Since a long relaxation time is advantageous for deep quantum circuits, a quantum computer based on PPQ must be designed\cite{Chirolli22}.
+Recently, a parity-protected superconducting qubit (PPQ) has been proposed\cite{Larsen20,Smith20}, which allows two Cooper pairs to tunnel simultaneously onto a superconducting island.
+The key principle is parity protection via a tunable potential well.
+External voltage\cite{Larsen20} or magnetic flux\cite{Smith20} can switch the well between single- and double-well configurations.
+In the double-well regime, eigenstates are distinguished by its parity of Cooper pairs and not allowed to transit to states in the other parity.
+This architecture effectively preserves parity, resulting in significantly longer relaxation times than those of transmons\cite{Larsen20,Smith20}.
+Such long relaxation times are particularly advantageous for executing deep quantum circuits, motivating the design of PPQ-based quantum processors\cite{Chirolli22}.